chang2000/egopod/README.md

 >
 > If you'd like to try EgoPod, please deploy it on your local machine according to our detailed deployment guidence.
 >
-> And we're happy that EgoPod get a grade A in the CSCI4140: Open-source Software Project Development.
+> And we're happy that EgoPod gets a grade A in the CSCI4140: Open-source Software Project Development.

 ## Introduction